szczyglis-dev/py-gpt/README.md

 `sudo snap install pygpt`

-**Access to microphone and audio in Windows version:**
+**Access to a microphone and audio in Windows version:**

-If you have a problems with audio or microphone in the non-binary PIP/Python version on Windows, check to see if FFmpeg is installed.
+If you have a problems with audio or a microphone in the non-binary PIP/Python version on Windows, check to see if FFmpeg is installed.
 If it's not, install it and add it to the PATH.
 You can find a tutorial on how to do this here: https://phoenixnap.com/kb/ffmpeg-windows.
 The binary version already includes FFmpeg.

 **Windows and VC++ Redistributable**